MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/dev-ref/xpp-static-classes.md

 [!include [banner](../includes/banner.md)]

-This topic describes static class memebers in X++.
+This topic describes static class members in X++.
 In general, static methods are intended for these cases:

 -   The method has no reason to access the member variables that are declared in the class.
 -   The method has no reason to call any instance (non-static) methods of the class.